howard-tzw/vue-select/docs/docs/guide/css.md

 ## Overriding Default Styles

-Vue Select takes the approach of using selectors with a single level of specificity, while using classes that are very specific to Vue Select to avoid collisions with your app.
+Vs Vue3 Select takes the approach of using selectors with a single level of specificity, while using classes that are very specific to Vs Vue3 Select to avoid collisions with your app.

-Most classes within Vue Select use the `vs__` prefix, and selectors are generally a single classname – unless there is a state being applied to the component.
+Most classes within Vs Vue3 Select use the `vs__` prefix, and selectors are generally a single classname – unless there is a state being applied to the component.

 In order to override a default property in your app, you should add one level of specificity.
-The easiest way to do this, is to add `.v-select` before the `vs__*` selector if you want to adjust all instances of Vue Select, or add your own classname if you just want to affect one.
+The easiest way to do this, is to add `.v-select` before the `vs__*` selector if you want to adjust all instances of Vs Vue3 Select, or add your own classname if you just want to affect one.

 <CssSpecificity />